jundalisay/spblist/content/en/social/economics/principles/intro/chapter-01.md

 Institutions such as Bretton Woods | Debt Crises

-Even if an entrepreneur wants to borrow money to create a new product that satisfies the emerging needs of the people, he is subject to interest rates that is decreed by financial authorities.
+An entrepreneur who wants to borrow money to create a new product would need to be subject to the interest rates decreed by financial authorities.

 Before the invention of open-market operations, interest rates were decided by the actual market.

-Each bank would have a different interest rate depending on its capital stock and the repayments of its borrowers.
+Each bank would have a different interest rate depending on:
+- its capital stock and
+- the repayments of its borrowers

 For example, Adam Smith cites the [Ayr Bank](https://www.superphysics.org/research/smith/wealth-of-nations/book-2/chapter-2i/) which lent at a low 5% interest when the prevailing rate was 6-8%.
 This caused businessmen to flock to it, causing the [1772 credit crunch](https://www.superhysics.org/social/economics/1772-credit-crunch/)*.